bismuthsoft/fazeoid/README.md

  - Chrome Android
  - Firefox desktop

-Unspported browsers:
- - Firefox Android
- - Safari
- - Chrome iOS
+Please note that Firefox Android, Safari, and Chrome on iOS are all unsupported.

 ### Help test new features
 Interested in what's next?
 To test future features [go to Pull Requests](https://github.com/bismuthsoft/fazeoid/pulls), open a feature, and find the post by netlify (bot).
 Click the "Deploy Preview" link, and you will be brought to a version of Fazeoid with this testing feature enabled.
 If you find any issues with the new feature, please leave comments so we can fix it!

 ### Bug Reports / Feature Requests
-If you find any bugs or think of features you'd like, please file an issue on our GitHub [HERE](https://github.com/bismuthsoft/fazeoid/issues).
+If you find any bugs or think of features you'd like, [please file an issue on our GitHub](https://github.com/bismuthsoft/fazeoid/issues).

 Please use the search functionality to make sure there is not already an open issue for your bug report / feature request.